PBRjr/obsidian-eberron-notes/Misc Files/Templates/Session Plan Template.md

 - (NPC 1)

-    - Session Level: (Describe the NPC's role in the session)
+    - Session Role: (Describe the NPC's role in the session)
     - Plot Information: (Describe any plot-relevant information about the NPC)

 - (NPC 2)